ccsb-scripps/AutoDock-Vina/docs/source/docking_flexible.rst

 Flexible docking
 ================

 The lack of receptor flexibility is arguably the greatest limitation in these types of docking methods.
 However, AutoDock Vina allows some limited flexibility of selected receptor side chains.
-In this tutorial, we will describe the cross-docking of imatinib to c-Abl in PDB entry 1fpu, treating Thr315 as flexible.
+In this tutorial, we will describe the cross-docking of the `imatinib molecule <https://en.wikipedia.org/wiki/Imatinib>`_ to c-Abl in PDB entry `1fpu <https://www.rcsb.org/structure/1FPU>`_, treating Thr315 as flexible.

 .. tip::